dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 }
 ```

 We proceeded with learning switch/case, and usually end here.
-We're ready to hack The Next Facebook.
+"We're ready to hack The Next Facebook.
 Nobody can stop us now, not even our teamlead.
-Or even SIGTERM.
+Or even SIGTERM!"

 Ok, the last one was a bit dark.

 ```ts
 switch (x) {